-That a full amnesty may be granted for all crimes committed on
+That a full amnesty may be granted for all crimes committed on either side, connected with the party divisions or the conflicting claims of the several parties in the Cherokee country.

 That the armed police be disbanded, and the maintenance of any armed body of men in the country forever prohibited.